 How Do I Turn Off A Volkswagen Radio?

-Hold down the power button: Some Volkswagen models require you to hold down their power button for several seconds to turn off their radio; this often applies to those featuring touch screen interfaces.
+- Hold down the power button: Some Volkswagen models require you to hold down the power button for several seconds to turn off their radio; this often applies to those featuring touchscreen interfaces.

 Before doing this however, be sure to follow all necessary safety precautions and consult your owner’s manual as this step requires precise instructions from them both parties involved.